nodedge/nodedge/README.md

 If you wish to join our efforts, do not hesitate to contact us.
 Any help is welcome!

 Our roadmap includes, and is not limited to:
-* In Dats, add support for **hdf**, **tdms**, and **rosag** files
+* In Dats, extend support to other file formats, including **hdf**, **rosag**, etc.
-* In Nodedge, add support for matrix operation
-* In Nodedge, add support for Python custom nodes.
+* In Nodedge, add support for saving and sharing Python custom nodes in a node library.
 In a custom node, the user can enter a custom piece of Python code that runs within the current Nodedge model.
 The custom node can be saved to the nodes library and reused it in the future
-* In Nodedge, add support for **integral and derivative nodes**
-* In Nodedge, add support for the simulation of dynamic systems.
-In particular, add a widget for the selection of a solver and its configuration
+* In Nodedge, add support for the **simulation** of dynamic systems.
+In particular, add a widget for the selection of a solver and its configuration, as well as start/pause/stop buttons and others
-* In Nodedge and Dats, add support for robotics-specific features, such as **embedded code generation** for common hardware platform, real-time data acquisition and inspection.
+* In Nodedge and Dats, add support for robotics-specific features, such as **embedded code generation** for common hardware platform, real-time data acquisition and inspection

 # Contributing